ZhangVampire/ai-action-figure/CONTRIBUTING.md

 ### Submission Process

 1. Place image files in the `/images` directory
-2. Add your example to the appropriate README file
+2. Add your example to the "Community Works" section in README
 3. Submit a Pull Request, including in the description:
    - Brief description of your example's features
    - Image copyright confirmation (must be your own generated original content)